-Zaječar didn’t have a church until 1830, hence the main monastery church at Grlište was used for all major events.
-After the liberation from the Ottomans, on an initiative by Prince Miloš, the Timok Eparchy was founded and the works on the new church begun in April 1834.
+Since Zaječar didn’t have a church until 1830, the main monastery church at Grlište was used for all major events.
+After the liberation from the Ottomans, on an initiative by Prince Miloš, the Timok Episcopacy was founded and the works on the new church begun in April 1834.
 It was finished within six months, thanks to the free work by the surrounding villagers.
-After it was completed, Prince Miloš has personally sent precise instructions how and where the text of his message should be inscribed.
+After it was completed, Prince Miloš personally sent precise instructions how and where the text of his message should be inscribed.
 This inscription was lost during some of the later renovations.
 The church was finished at the end of October 1834 and it was dedicated to the Nativity of the Blessed Virgin Merry.
 The main architect still remains unknown.

 The icons were made by Georgije Bakalović of Karlovac in 1840 but were unfortunately burned during a Serbian-Turkish War in 1876.
-The destroyed icons were replaced by the new ones in 1880, painted by Nikola Marković and his student and collaborator, Stevan Todorović.
+The destroyed icons were replaced by the new ones in 1880, painted by Nikola Marković and his student and collaborator Stevan Todorović.

-In 1898 the new narthex was built, as well as the choir and bell tower with five bells made in 1899 in Kragujevac (of which one was the gift by the businessman Jota Pašić, and the remaining four by the municipality of Zaječar).
+In 1898 a new narthex was built, as well as the choir and bell tower with five bells made in 1899 in Kragujevac (of which one was the gift by the businessman Jota Pašić, and the remaining four by the Municipality of Zaječar).
 Most likely, the inscription by Prince Miloš has been removed during those works and replaced by the one still in place.
 Several years later, the church walls were decorated: in 1906 the images from the Life of Christ were painted by Mihajlo Vrbica, a professor at Zaječar Gymnasium, while the images of saints were painted by a Belgrade professional painter Vladimir Predojević between two world wars.
 In early 1990s those paintings were restored and repainted by the Ukrainian masters.

 Spomenica Timočke eparhije 1834-1934.
 Timočka eparhija, Zaječar, 1934.

-Suzana Antić, Jelena Ilić, Nina Pogarčić: Zaječar čudesna priča – Iz života u Zaječaru 1466-2006. godine.
+Suzana Antić, Jelica Ilić, Nina Pogarčić: Zaječar čudesna priča – Iz života u Zaječaru 1466-2006. godine.
 Narodni muzej, Zaječar, 2013.

 dr Miodrag Velojić: Zaječarske javne česme.
 Zaječar, 2015.

-Church Official Web page: http://eparhija-timocka.org/
+Church Official Web-page: http://eparhija-timocka.org/